-Tansy is native to temperate regions of Europe and Asia, it has been introduced throughout the world and grows wild in North America.
+Tansy (Tanacetum vulgare L.) is native to temperate regions of Europe and Asia, it has been introduced throughout the world and grows wild in North America.
 Most often it can be found in fields, pastures, and in roadside ditches, where it forms clumps of yellow flowers.
 Tansy is also known as bitter buttons, cow bitter, or golden buttons.

-Three-Lobe Beggarticks Herb is native to most of Europe, east through the Mediterranean, northern Africa, temperate and tropical Asia to New Guinea.
+Three-Lobe Beggarticks Herb (Bidens tripartita L.) is native to most of Europe, east through the Mediterranean, northern Africa, temperate and tropical Asia to New Guinea.
 The plant can be found in damp places and near fresh water.
 It's commonly known as three-lobe beggartick, three-part beggarticks, leafy-bracted beggarticks or trifid bur-marigold.

-Wood Betony grows in Europe, China, Asia, India, and in the USA.
+Wood Betony (Stachys officinalis) grows in Europe, China, Asia, India, and in the USA.
 Most often it can be found in meadows, pastures, luminous glades and forest thickets.
 The plant is commonly known as common hedgenettle or bishop's wort.
 The plant can also have decorative functions and it blooms from June to September.

-Yarrow originates from Europe and has adapted to the regions of North America as well as other moderate regions.
-This plant was first used by ancient Greeks over 3,000 years ago.
-The yarrow plant is also known as carpenter's weed, bloodwort, knight's milfoil, old man's pepper.
+Yarrow (Achillea millefolium L.) originates from Europe and has adapted to the regions of North America as well as other moderate regions.
+Yarrow plant is also known as carpenter's weed, blood wort, knight's milfoil, old man's pepper.

 Bladderwrack Black Rockweed (Fucus vesiculosus L.) is a type of seaweed known by the common names black tang, rockweed, sea oak, rock wrack.
 It can be found on the coasts of the North Sea, the western Baltic Sea, and some parts of the Atlantic and Pacific.
-It is a source of iodine – a mineral which helps treating conditions of thyroid gland.

-Common Fumitory, known also as drug fumitory, beggary, hedge fumitory or earth smoke, is a low shrub native to Central Europe and Asia.
-Its “smoky” name came from pink, translucent flowers and grey leaves.
+Common Fumitory (Fumaria officinalis L.), known also as drug fumitory, beggary, hedge fumitory or earth smoke, is a low shrub native to Central Europe and Asia.
+Its 'smoky' name came from pink, translucent flowers and grey leaves.
 From a distance, the plant can have the wispy appearance of smoke.